iqb-berlin/testcenter/README.md

 ## SSL

 For a setup using SSL certificates (HTTPS connection), the certificates need to be placed under _config/certs_ and their name be put in _config/cert_config.yml_.

-## Updating

-To update the components you need to manually edit the files `docker-compose.prod.nontls.yml` or `docker-compose.prod.tls.yml` depending on your usage of SSL certificates.
-Find the lines starting with **image** and edit the version tag at the end.

-Check out the [IQB Docker Hub Page](https://hub.docker.com/u/iqbberlin) for latest images.

 ## Start/stop